 The Reptilians are also generally portrayed as thinking of humans as vermin at best and a food source at worst.
 They are also often shown to have a group of humans that they have enslaved and generally mistreat torture, eat, experiment on too.

 They will also often be shown to be able to infiltrate our society through shape shifting or some clever form of disguise, which is probably why they have become such a favourite of conspiracy theorists as there is often a real sense of “they walk among us” in stories about the Reptilians.

-Some stories about the reptilians however may portray them as more sympathetic creatures with a culture different to ours but no more evil.
+Some stories about the reptilians however may portray them as more sympathetic creatures with a culture different to ours, but no more evil or good.

 In this article I will look at how the Reptilians have evolved over the years across many different mediums as well as the real life conspiracy theories about such creatures.

 The Treens are possibly the first ever example of the reptilians from a science fiction perspective in popular culture.